AckerlyXu/heima/articles/media-services/media-services-dotnet-encode-with-media-encoder-standard.md

 The following code example uses Media Services .NET SDK to perform the following tasks:

-- Create an encoding job.
+* Create an encoding job.
-- Get a reference to the Media Encoder Standard encoder.
+* Get a reference to the Media Encoder Standard encoder.
-- Specify to use the "H264 Multiple Bitrate 720p" preset.
-You can see all the presets [here](https://msdn.microsoft.com/zh-cn/library/azure/mt269960.aspx).
-You can also examine the schema to which these presets must comply [here](https://msdn.microsoft.com/zh-cn/library/mt269962.aspx) topic.
+* Specify to use the [Adaptive Streaming](media-services-autogen-bitrate-ladder-with-mes.md) preset.
-- Add a single encoding task to the job.
+* Add a single encoding task to the job.
-- Specify the input asset to be encoded.
+* Specify the input asset to be encoded.
-- Create an output asset that will contain the encoded asset.
+* Create an output asset that will contain the encoded asset.
-- Add an event handler to check the job progress.
+* Add an event handler to check the job progress.
-- Submit the job.
+* Submit the job.

     ```
     static public IAsset EncodeToAdaptiveBitrateMP4Set(IAsset asset)